Future Family wants to make male fertility testing more accessible

 Future Family isn’t running the test or labs here, and they didn’t try to come up with some new test of their own — they’re just trying to simplify the process and provide a clear and direct route to established lab tests.
 “Tests are still very hard to get access to.
 Insurance can be a blocker; people don’t know where to go to get a test; private clinics can be expensive.
 We take all that away.”

-“There’s something like 7 million couples at any time that are seeking or need fertility assistance.”
-Tomkins tells me.
+“There’s something like 7 million couples at any time that are seeking or need fertility assistance,” Claire Tomkins tells me.
 “Do you know how many of those get help?
-About two hundred thousand.
+About 200,000.
 It’s super expensive.
 It’s really hard to navigate; there’s a bunch of clinical information online, but not much else.
 It’s a personal and difficult journey, with no support services.”

-Future Family was founded by Claire Tomkins and Eve Blossom after Tomkins saw the many challenges involved firsthand, spending hundreds of thousands on treatments to have a child.
+Future Family was founded by Tomkins and Eve Blossom after Tomkins saw the many challenges involved firsthand, spending hundreds of thousands on treatments to have a child.
 “It opened my eyes to how broken the experience was,” she tells me.
-You can find our previous <a target="_blank" href="http://“>coverage of the company here.
+You can find our previous coverage of the company here.

 Battlefield Judge Q&A